LSuperfriends/lsuperfriends.github.io/_posts/2021-05-26-c19-vaccines-and-varients.md

 title: "Webinar #2: All You Ever Wanted to Know About Covid-19 Vaccines and Variants"
 ---

-Dr. Julie Crudele and Dr. Peter Morawski share their scientific expertise on the Covid-19 vaccines and variants!
+League of Science Superfriends presents "All you ever wanted to know about Covid-19 vaccines and variants" with Drs.
+Julie Crudele and Peter Morawski

 <iframe width="853" height="480" src="https://www.youtube.com/embed/iGbralh8nRk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>